photoprism/photoprism-docs/docs/user-guide/users/cli.md

 ```

 !!! example ""
-    Additional account roles like User, Viewer, and Guest are currently [only available with a membership](https://www.photoprism.app/editions#compare) to support development and maintenance.
+    Additional [account roles](roles.md) like user, viewer, and guest are currently [only available with a membership](https://www.photoprism.app/editions#compare) to support development and maintenance.

 !!! tldr ""
     Note that our guides now use the new `docker compose` command by default.
 If your server does not yet support it, the old `docker-compose` command will still work.

-#### Viewing Account Details
+### Viewing Account Details

 To see all account properties of a particular user, use the `show` subcommand: